-Aside from the safety benefits of contactless order and pay, the technology has significant customer experience benefits too.
-What’s more, it’s very quickly become the expectation from customers.
-So whilst customers are currently confined to their homes for another four-week ‘lock-down’, now’s the time to get on the front foot with Order and Pay technology, ready for the industry to open back up again.
+So whilst customers are currently confined to their homes for another lockdown, now’s the opportunity to get on the front foot with Order and Pay technology, ready for when the industry opens back up again.

 As with any new technology rollout, there are critical steps and pitfalls which determine its success or failure and we’ve put together a few Dos and Don’ts to help you make a success of your new order and payment solution.